nelkinda/cctech-intermediate-C--bootcamp-2022/modules/README.md

   - Inseparability: Code is not reusable, caused by coupling and lack of cohesion
   - Opacity: Code is difficult to understand
-  - Viscosity: It is slow and difficult to get feedback on code (and change) ⇒ Caused by coupling and lack of (colocation for) cohesion
+  - Viscosity: It is slow and difficult to get feedback on code (and change) ⇒ Caused by coupling (without countering decoupling) and lack of (colocation for) cohesion
 - Abstraction and Modularization
   - To decouple and colocate
   - Decouple: Prevent (negative effects like effort and risk of) change propagation through abstraction
   - Colocate: Reduce effort and risk of change by reducing motion across structure when performing change on cohesive elements through modularization by responsibility
+- DIP - Dependency Inversion Principle: Invert key dependencies using abstractions to create reusable modules
+- Software verification mechanisms trade fragility into rigidity.
+That can be type checks, or tests, or something else.

 - A fundamental question: Does it scale?
   What if the volume increases?
 What if we have more of this?